SeanMcP/talks/the-next-generation-of-front-end-architecture/slides.md

 - And to make things worse, Flash became a major target for hackers
 - Ultimately these technologies failed to revolutionize the web
 - Steve Jobs famously killed Flash by not supporting it in the iPhone
-- The patterns they introduced became the foundation behind...
+- But the patterns they introduced became the foundation behind...
 -->

 ---